A few weeks ago marked the start of something wonderful: Weekend Food Prep!

 Friday night is usually a pizza night and Saturday night is usually out and about so I left those two up in the air.

-This little bit of meal planning definitely made the grocery a lot less overwhelming.
+This little bit of meal planning definitely made the grocery store a lot less overwhelming.
 Since I had a general meal plan jotted down, I had a clear vision of the groceries I needed to buy.
 Oh, and of course, the usual milk, eggs and bananas!!

 We would love to hear any other tips and tricks you guys use for family-friendly food prep and/or meal planning! =)